jcmturner/mfaserver/README.md

   * EndPoint: The URL endpoint of the LDAP server.
   * TrustCACert: The certificate to trust that signed the server certificate of the LDAP server.
 Required if ldaps:// is used to connect to the LDAP server.
   * UserDN: The full LDAP distinguished name (DN) to bind to LDAP with using "{username}" to indicate where the username provided should be inserted.
+  * AdminGroupDN: The DN of the group in LDAP that contains administrator users.
+  * AdminGroupMembershipAttribute: The LDAP attribute of the admin group that contains the group members.
+  * AdminGroupMemberDNFormat: The format of the values of the membership attribute using "{username}" to indicate where the username provided should be inserted.

 #### UserID File
 If using a UserID file it should have this format: